xiix0/scam/README.md

-You have an ability to sense and know higher truth.
+You have had a long-term stimulation relative to business.